aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/queries-element/_index.md

 ﻿---
-title: Queries Element - Aspose.Words for SharePoint
+title: Queries Element
+second_title: Aspose.Words for SharePoint
 articleTitle: Queries Element
 linktitle: Queries Element
 description: "Queries element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."